neur0n-7/Virtual-Cube/README.md

 > You can download it [here](https://www.python.org/downloads/).
 > If you are still unable to run it, try specfically downloading version 3.12.4.

 Requires modules pygame and numpy.
-If they are not already installed, the program will install them on your system with `os.system()`.
+If they are not installed, the program will install them on your system with `os.system()`.

 `config.py` contains the constants needed to run `main.py`.
 To change any settings of Virutal Cube, you can edit `config.py`'s settings to your desire.